THARAK-RAM1/SRE-Task/Question-2/README.md

 # Kubernetes Deployment and CronJob - Question 2

-This repository contains Kubernetes manifests and/or Helm chart to deploy the **shop backend API** application and a CronJob to the Kubernetes cluster as per the provided requirements.
+This repository contains Kubernetes manifests and/or Helm chart to deploy the **shop backend API** application and a CronJob to the Kubernetes cluster as per the provided requirements with **Security Best Practices**

 ---